cicl-stanford/essentialism_in_llms/code/python/README.md

  `aopw_bloom_response_generator.ipynb`, `experiment1_bloom_response_generator.ipynb`,
  `experiment2_bloom_response_generator.ipynb`, `experiment3_bloom_response_generator.ipynb`

-## Scripts for singel-word answer retrival task
+## Scripts for single-word answer retrival task
 >**_NOTE:_** The two files in this section were <i>ONLY</i> used for processing the data in `analysis_of_prior_work`.

 ### GPT-3